-That's why the metaverse is relevant for you
+Reasons why the Metaverse is relevant for you

-For many people, the metaverse sounds like a concept that is usually only known from science fiction films like Matrix or Ready Player One.
-Since it is such a drastic change, it is quite normal for people to react sceptically.
+The Metaverse seems to many people like a concept that is usually only known from science fiction films like Matrix or Ready Player One.
+Since it is such a drastic change, it is quite normal for people to react skeptically.